TheDecoratorProject/Decorator/README.md

 Assert.Equal(array[0], deserialized.ReplyTime);
 ```

-## Deserializing to methods
+## Deserialization and passing to a method

-Let's say you want to magically deserialize a message to a method, well this would be how you do it!
+Deserialize a message to a method.

 ```cs
 [Message("a")]